leouofa/rapid-ui/README.md

 - It's battle tested and has been used in production by [StoryPRO](https://www.storypro.io) for over a year.

 ### Installation
-Add this line to your application Gemfile:
+1. Add this line to your application Gemfile:

 ```ruby
     gem 'rapid_ui'
 ```

-run and `bundle install`.
+2. run and `bundle install`.

-Next copy the configuration files.
+3. Copy the initializer, render monkey-patch, and ui.yml

 ```bash
 rake rapid_ui:install
 ```